A responsible supply chain

 A consistent approach in the industry

-Since 2010, we have been using an external platform (EcoVadis) which offers our suppliers a tool that enables them to measure their degree of compliance with the principles of CSR and to avoid duplication.
-This platform makes it possible to:
+We use the external platform EcoVadis which offers our suppliers a tool that enables them to measure their degree of compliance with the principles of social and environmental sustainability.
+This platform enables us to:

-- compile the CSR data of our main suppliers and high-risk suppliers in a global standardized tool;
+- compile the sustainability data of our key and strategic suppliers in a standardized tool;

 - evaluate the results of the self-assessment questionnaire (SAQ) for analysis/validation;

-- consult best practices by subject and, on that basis, develop an improvement plan to raise CSR standards.
+- consult best practices by subject and, on that basis, develop an improvement plan to raise the supplier's sustainablility standards.

 A common audit approach

-In September 2011, Proximus became a member of the JAC (Joint Audit Cooperation), which, besides Proximus, is also made up of Deutsche Telecom, Orange, Telecom Italia, KPN, Swisscom, Telenor, TeliaSonera, Verizon and Vodafone.
-The CSR audits are performed by third parties on the suppliers' premises.
+In September 2011, Proximus became a member of the JAC (Joint Audit Cooperation), which, besides Proximus, is also made up of 16 other global telecom service providers, representing 60% ,of the global telocom spend.
+The audits are performed by third parties on the suppliers' premises.

 Our aim to raise the CSR standards of our suppliers is reflected in the qualification process set out below.